mdumandag/compact-test/README.md

 - String
 - String[]
 - nested small object
-- array of nested small objects
+- an array of nested small objects

 The fields are chosen so that they are supported in the serialization formats we test out-of-the-box (with the